 Forestry and Agrifoods

-As crimes against forest resources increase and offenders adopt more sophisticated methods, there is a need for people to assist these officers by following the Observe, Record and Report protocol described below.
+As crimes against forest resources increase and offenders adopt more sophisticated methods, there is a need for people to assist officers by following the Observe, Record and Report protocol described below.

 The types of violations to look out for include:

-An important safety consideration is not to approach or confront a suspected violator.
+Important Safety Consideration: Do not to approach or confront a suspected violator.

 Accurate observation and reporting is essential to help prevent these illegal activities, and to bring violators to justice.
 Important information to record in writing, include: